-Application Process and Admissions Requirements
+Application Process and Requirements

 Acceptance to Rosemont College

 Once we have received all required documents and your application file is complete, an admission decision will be made promptly.
 If you are accepted to Rosemont, a letter of admission including transfer scholarship notification will be sent to you.

-If admitted to Rosemont, our Registrars Office will do a transfer credit evaluation.
+A: If admitted to Rosemont, our Registrars Office will do a transfer credit evaluation.
 This evaluation includes a summary of all courses and credit hours acceptable toward graduation from Rosemont, as well as what General Education requirements will need to be fulfilled at Rosemont.

 Q: Am I eligible to participate in a sport as a transfer students?